Celiac DiseaseReturn to Overview Page

-Celiac disease is a digestive disorder that damages the small intestine.
+Celiac disease is a chronic digestive and immune disorder that damages the small intestine.
 The disease is triggered by eating foods containing gluten.
 Gluten is a protein found naturally in wheat, barley, and rye, and is common in foods such as bread, pasta, cookies, and cakes.
-Many pre-packaged foods, lip balms and lipsticks, hair and skin products, toothpastes, vitamin and nutrient supplements, and, rarely, medicines, contain gluten.
+Many products contain gluten, such as prepackaged foods, lip balms and lipsticks, toothpastes, vitamin and nutrient supplements, and, rarely, medicines.

 Celiac disease is different from gluten sensitivity or wheat intolerance.
-If you have gluten sensitivity, you may have symptoms similar to those of celiac disease, such as abdominal pain and tiredness.
+If you have gluten sensitivity, you may have symptoms like those of celiac disease, such as abdominal pain and tiredness.
 Unlike celiac disease, gluten sensitivity does not damage the small intestine.

-Celiac disease is also different from a wheat allergy.
+Celiac disease is also different from a wheat allergy, a type of food allergy.
 In both cases, your body’s immune system reacts to wheat.
-However, some symptoms in wheat allergies, such as having itchy eyes or a hard time breathing, are different from celiac disease.
-Wheat allergies also do not cause long-term damage to the small intestine.1
+However, some symptoms of wheat allergies, such as having itchy eyes or a hard time breathing, are different from celiac disease.
+Wheat allergies also do not cause long-term damage to the small intestine.

 How common is celiac disease?

 Many people who have celiac disease have not been diagnosed.
 However, experts estimate about 2 million people in the United States have celiac disease and about 1 percent of people around the world have celiac disease.1,2

 Who is more likely to develop celiac disease?

 Celiac disease can only occur in people who have certain genes.
 You are more likely to develop celiac disease if someone in your family has the disease.

 Celiac disease affects children and adults in all parts of the world.
 In the United States, celiac disease is more common among white Americans than among other racial or ethnic groups.
 A celiac disease diagnosis is more common in females than in males.1